+The property is offered for sale leasehold with the National Trust owning the freehold.
+It will benefit from a full 99 year lease.
 The current ground rent of £25 per annum will be replaced with an RPI indexed linked ground rent.

 Slindon is one of the most desirable villages in the South Downs National Park, with many of the original houses owned by the National Trust.
 The village has two churches, a cricket club, a primary school and private school, a thriving shop and café - The Forge, and a popular pub and restaurant - The Spur.
 The surrounding area offers wonderful Downland walks.
 Chichester and Arundel, with their many attractions, are both within 10 miles of the village.
 Barnham train station is 4 miles away.

 Charming period house in a private plot backing onto farmland.

 Sitting Room 20'6 (6.25m) x 11' (3.35m)